HIPAA Alert: Potential Data Breach Learn More

 Whereas much of Dr. Kumar’s work deals with patient-facing responsibilities and medical care, his years in the Air Force Reserve have provided numerous occasions to satisfy – as Tom Cruise’s “Top Gun” character phrased it – “the need for speed.”
 Dr. Kumar explains, “We have broken the sound barrier several times in F-16 and F-15 fighters.”

-He practices in a newly renovated and state of the art practice, located at 15 Main Street in Edison, New Jersey with a highly trained team of oncology nurses, nurse practitioners and physician assistants, and board-certified physicians.
+He practices in a newly renovated and state-of-the-art practice, located at 15 Main Street in Edison, NJ, with a highly trained team of oncology nurses, nurse practitioners and physician assistants, and board-certified physicians.

 “Having grown up in New Jersey, first in Haworth, and later in Scotch Plains in Union County, it is a great honor to be providing cancer care here, not just in the strictly medical sense, but also in terms of having respect and compassion for each person,” Dr. Kumar says.